- CCTV Video Analytics & AI

 This tech can offer you a notably increased level of supervision over the pupils in your school which you simply could not achieve solely using members of staff and security personnel.

 CCTV video analytics can also be used to alert you to the beginnings of trouble.
-Crowding on school grounds is usually a telltale sign of a problem developing such as fighting or vandalism.
+Crowding on school grounds is usually a telltale sign of a problem developing such as fighting and vandalism.
 Crowding detection analytics can identify where it is taking place and signal for a response, allowing staff to act quickly and efficiently.

 Object intelligence can be used to categorise meta-data on people who appear on your CCTV system, to allow you to easily search by person and vehicle or by description or name.
 It can also notify you if they have unauthorised access using facial recognition software.

-Perimeter Monitoring & Intruder Alarms
+CCTV Perimeter Monitoring & Intruder Alarm Integration

 CCTV can be used as a visual tripwire to set up perimeter monitoring around your school property.
 This is a highly effective way of protecting the school and assets, especially since there are often long periods of absence with nobody on-site.